ant-design/ant-design/components/tabs/index.en-US.md

 ### When To Use

-Ant Design has 3 types of Tabs for different situations.
+Infra Design has 3 types of Tabs for different situations.

 - Card Tabs: for managing too many closeable views.
 - Normal Tabs: for functional aspects of a page.